srijan-paul/Ave/doc/Documentation.md

+## Introduction

+### What is Ave?
+Ave is a programming language tailored to boost your productivity as a developer by simplifying the syntax, getting rid of all the unnecessary hassle.
+Ave compiles to Javascript, preserving the useful bits and adding some new features.

+### Why use Ave?
+So you can write code that's clean and readable, and write it fast.

+### Playground
+Curious to see what's new about Ave?
+Take a look at the [Ave cheatsheet](<tba>) and try them in the [online playground](<tba>)

 ## Variables
 Declaring variables in Ave are very similar to how you do them in Javascript.
 However, there are no semi-colons after each statement or expression, they are treated as invalid characters.